 - Classes abound — for new moms and dads, siblings, those having a scheduled cesarean and on topics such as breastfeeding and caring for a newborn.
 Online options are even available for those with limited time and/or mobility.

 - Support is never far away.
 Take advantage of support groups for new moms and those struggling with postpartum depression.

-- If you have questions about breastfeeding while you're in the hospital or once you're home, the Center for Breastfeeding Support (at both Scottsdale Osborn and Scottsdale Shea) can help.
+- If you have questions about breastfeeding while you're in the hospital or once you're home, the Center for Breastfeeding Support (at Scottsdale Osborn, Scottsdale Shea and Sonoran Crossing) can help.